Hamidu68/dnn-acceleration/variable_generator/old/README.md

 Random Generator for Input, Weight, Bias value.
 It is generated based on layer informaion(csv) using the command below.

+###Execute
+- C code
 ```
   g++ Variable_Generator.cpp -o out
   ./out $1 $Weight_file $Bias_file $Input_file $2
 ```

+or you can use python version code (Variable_Generator.py).

+###Result files
 In input layer,
-Input.txt is created.
+Input.bin is created.

 In Convolution layer,
-Weight.txt, Bias.txt are created.
+Weight.bin, Bias.bin are created.

 In Dense layer,
 Weight.txt, Bias.txt are created.